 - The Natural Genius: If the natural genius fails to kick-ass from the first attempt when he does something, he’ll feel ashamed because he was raised with the mentality that he’s a natural genius (duh!).
 Or in other words, these folks are convinced that they are awesome.
 If they fail at something, this directly contradicts their understanding of themselves.2 Such people were usually straight-A students and were told by their parents that they should always get praise from the people around them.

 - The Soloist: Acting smart is one thing, not asking for directions when you’re clearly lost is borderline stupid.
 But Soloist don’t do that.
 They think that asking question will reveal their flaws.
 They act bravely and firmly refuse assistance from others.

 - The Expert: These are the self-help junkies.
 The ones that have a library full of encyclopedias and probably the only folks who support Wikipedia financially.
-They constantly consume content because they’re afraid that someone on the street will ask them questions about the Renaissance and that if they fail to answer it they will be publicly shamed.
-They measure their competence with the amount of things they know but rarely do something with the knowledge they possess.
+They constantly consume content because they’re afraid that someone on the street will ask them questions about the Renaissance and that if they fail to answer it they will be publicly ashamed.
+They measure their competence with the number of things they know but rarely do something with the knowledge they possess.

-If you actually read the just-shared 5 types of the impostor syndrome, and if you thought about them deeply, then you probably spotted a pattern in all personalities: All of the types don’t acknowledge what they do know.
+If you actually read the just-shared 5 types of the impostor syndrome, and if you thought about them deeply, then you probably spotted a pattern in all personalities: All the types don’t acknowledge what they do know.
 They focus more on what they don’t know.
 And while this can be a good thing – it can help you grow as a person, keep learning things, and don’t be stupid – it’s kind of a curse.